takunagai/igeta/dev/src/README.md

 ### Does this theme support any plugins?

-igeta includes support for Infinite Scroll in Jetpack.
+igeta includes support for breadcrumb-navxt, .

 Changelog